 Very few ingredients are required, outside of seasonings and sauce (optional, of course).

 - Bone-in chicken thighs – Make sure these are skin-on as well.
-The bone and skin helps to prevent the meat from drying out.
+The bone and skin help to prevent the meat from drying out.
 Plus, the skin gets crispy.

 - Oil – Brushing a neutral oil onto the skin promotes rendered fat and crispy skin, specifically at the last step when the chicken is seared.
 Use what tastes good to you.

-- Seasoning – If you’re looking for a balanced barbecue flavor, my preferred seasoning choices would be the Signature Sweet & Smoky Rub, or Brad’s House Rub from the Chiles and Smoke Cookbook.
+- Dry Rub – If you’re looking for a balanced barbecue flavor, my preferred seasoning choices would be the Signature Sweet & Smoky Rub, or Sedona Sand All-Purpose Rub for a bold taste.

 - BBQ Sauce – There are a lot of homemade options available, and all of them will work very well with the seasonings recommended.
 My favorite would be the Sweet Honey Bourbon or Maple Chipotle BBQ Sauce.